Realization of tropical curves in abelian surfaces: Introduction

-On the other hand, a parametrized tropical curve $h\colon\Gamma\to S$ is called \emph{realizable} if it comes from a parametrized algebraic curve in $\mathcal X$ via the above tropicalization process.
-Our main goal is to find necessary and sufficient conditions for realizability.
+\begin{defin} A parametrized tropical curve $h\colon\Gamma\to S$ is called \emph{realizable} if it comes from a parametrized holomorphic curve in $\mathcal X$ via the above tropicalization process. \end{defin} Our main goal is to find necessary and sufficient conditions for realizability.\\